hcl0302/UnixShell/README.md

 # UnixShell

-####目前实现功能:
+####Functions achieved:
-1.正常执行命令,如ls -l
+1.Receive and run a command from users, such as "ls -l"
-2.管道: ls|wc|wc
+2.Handle commands with pipes, such as "ls|wc|wc"
-3.输入输出重定向到文件:ls>out.txt, wc<out.txt
+3.I/O redirection: ls>out.txt, wc<out.txt
-4.后台执行程序: gedit out.txt &
+4.Run a program on background: gedit out.txt &
-5.作业控制:jobs, fg, bg, ctrl+z, ctrl+c
+5.Job control: jobs, fg, bg, ctrl+z, ctrl+c
-6.历史命令:history
+6.View history commands: history
-7.查看和增加环境变量:echopath, addpath
+7.View and add environmental variables: echopath, addpath
-8.内建cd命令改变工作目录,如cd /usr
+8.Change work directory with the build-in command: cd /usr
-9.如果"cd"命令后没加参数,则进入图形化的"文件导航系统"
+9.Enter the files navigation system if inputting command "cd" without any parameters
-10.自动补全：命令名、文件名Tab自动补全，上下键历史命令，各种快捷键:ctrl+b, ctrl+f, ctrl+u, ctrl+k...
+10.Autocompleting：Press TAB to autocomplete command names and file names; press the up or down arrow to reuse history commands; other common used keys are also enabled, such as ctrl+b, ctrl+f, ctrl+u, ctrl+k, and so on
 ![filenavigation](/filenavigation.png)